Whistleblowing & Concerns Policy

-The aim of this policy and associated guidance is to provide a clear and transparent way for anyone involved in the parish of St Johns, Copthorne to raise genuine concerns regarding poor practice that impacts upon the safety or wellbeing of children or adults to whom the parish ministers.
+The aim of this policy and associated guidance is to provide a clear and transparent way for anyone involved in the parish of St Johns, Copthorne to raise genuine concerns regarding poor practice.
 It also aims to ensure that any concerns are dealt with effectively and in a timely fashion.
 This policy and guidance provide a simple set of steps to deal with concerns, ensuring that people are not penalised for raising genuine concerns, even if those concerns appear to be unfounded.
 This policy and guidance apply to everyone involved in the parish of St Johns, Copthorne, including all workers who are involved on either a paid or voluntary basis.

 Like all parish safeguarding policies, this policy should be easily available for all – for instance at the back of church and on the church website.
 It should not be necessary for someone who wants to see this policy to ask a leader within the church to provide it.

 Procedure in Response to Whistleblowing